-- Limit the frequency of sugar, and cracker and bread based snacks.
+- Limit the frequency of sugar and cracker/bread based snacks.

 - The first dental visit should be within 6 months of the first tooth erupting or by 1 year of age.

-- Visit the dentist regularly, typically every 6 months, but some people may need to go more often.
+- Visit the dentist regularly; it is typically recommended that you go every 6 months, but some people may need to go more often.

 How Do I Find a Dentist?

-For children, the American Academy of Pediatric Dentistry website can be a useful tool to find a dentist.
+For children, the American Academy of Pediatric Dentistry website can be a useful tool in finding a dentist.
 Pediatric dentists have 2-3 years of education after dental school in the care of children, including kids with special needs such as Down syndrome.

 For adults, general dentists’ comfort levels with some of the unique needs of people with Down syndrome may vary.
 A general dentist who has completed a general practice residency, 1-2 additional years after dental school, has extra training in caring for patients with disabilities.
 The Special Care Dentistry Association is a resource to find a dentist experienced in treating people with Down syndrome.

-You can call your local dental school and they will typically have residents or faculty who are experienced in caring for people with Down syndrome.
+You can call your local dental school, because they will typically have residents or faculty who are experienced in caring for people with Down syndrome.